 The affinity category is measured using metrics like the amount of time spent on a site.
 This category is used by marketers creating buyer personas to detail the interests of the potential customer.
 In the following screenshot, we added a “secondary dimension” of “Affinity Category” (AKA reach), to see the interests by age of our Google traffic.

 Further, you can see gender breakdown with interests.
 Out of JumpCrew’s male users, they’re most interested in the following:

 These interests check out as JumpCrew works with business professionals to outsource their sales and marketing.
 The tech industry is one of our top markets to do business with, and statistically, most successful business people care about health and wellness.

 Interests can be used in targeting which is useful for marketing teams, and they’re also beneficial for getting to know the buyer persona.
 As you’re writing an ad or an email, if you’re writing “to” someone who’s interested in banking & finance, the copy is going to come out differently than writing to a travel buff interested in health and wellness.

-While it’s customary now to build mobile-first, knowing how your buyer persona views content can be the difference in a lead and a bounce.
+While it’s now customary to build mobile-first, knowing how your buyer persona views content can be the difference between a lead and a bounce.
 Your company’s tech team should use this info to ensure your content is displayed in the best possible format for the most popular devices.

 If someone is running a paid ad for an app, and most of their users are on Apple, they’re going to spend the majority (if not all) of the budget in the Apple App Store vs Google Play.